Tonicc00/personal-portfolio/README.md

 React paired with JavaScript is a really fun tool to use as it simplifies the process tremendously.

-Restaurant landing page project is one I am most proud of as it was my first bigger project with react + successfully integrated recepies API and displayed data on UI.
+Restaurant landing page project is the one I am most proud of as it was my first bigger react project + successfully integrated recepies API and displayed data on UI.

 ### Windows

-Windows button allows user to display windows tab and an option to shut down the portfolio.
+Windows button allows user to display windows tab and an option to "shut down" the portfolio.

 ### Browser